facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Extrapolation

-By default, ColorAide clamps the entire progress of an interpolation to always be between 0 and 1.
+By default, ColorAide clamps the entire progress of an interpolation to always be within the domain ([0, 1] by default).
 In most cases, this is more what most user expects and why this is the default.
 It should be noted that this does not affect easing functions, as the clamping is done prior to any easing function calls.

 If it is desired to extrapolate past 0 and 1, `extrapolate` can set to `#!py3 True` on all interpolation methods.